Travelodge Interview Questions

 Customer Service Interview Questions

-7. How would you define great customer service?
+7. How would you define excellent customer service?

-• Going out of your way to the customer such as getting them event tickets even simple things such as giving them an extra pillow, more bathroom amenities, to local dining suggestions.
+• Going out of your way to the customer, such as getting them event tickets, even simple things such as giving them an extra pillow, more bathroom amenities, and local dining suggestions.

 8. How would you deal with an upset customer?